Mattooz/MDF4toCSVminio/README.md

 ### Connecting to a MinIO Server

 The application expects a MinIO server to be available at `minio:9000`.
-You'll need to set-up docker compose, a sample docker compose can be found [here](https://gist.github.com/Mattooz/99c5876133c1da671c377d8095745fa1)
+Therefor, you'll need to set-up docker compose.
+A sample compose.yaml can be found [here](https://gist.github.com/Mattooz/99c5876133c1da671c377d8095745fa1).

 ## API Usage